ahmed82/dapp-node-js-JQuery/README.md

 It's saying that if web3 is not undefined, then we'll use that as our provider.
 If it's undefined (else), we can manually specify the provider ourselves.
 You may be wondering, how would web3 be defined?
 Well, if you're using the Chrome extension MetaMask (which we will use later in this course) or an Ethereum browser like Mist, the provider is automatically injected.
 Next, we have to specify a default ethereum account to use through the web3.eth.defaultAccount method:
-The Create button was changed to Deploy on Remix
+The Create button was changed to Deploy on Remix.
---

-To integrate with Meta Mask
+To integrate with Meta Mask // it is work just like express server on JS app Install Lite-server: npm install lite-server --save-dev
-Install Lite-server:
-npm install lite-server --save-dev